 - Salt to season

-- Toast the coriander seeds and half the cumin in a hot, high-edged pan or saucepan, then transfer to a pestle and mortar and grind into powder.
+- Toast the coriander and half the cumin in a hot, high-edged pan or saucepan until fragrant, then grind into powder in a pestle and mortar.

-- Meanwhile heat oil in the pan and add the powder, the curry powder and the remaining cumin seeds.
+- Heat the oil in the pan you toasted the cumin and coriander, add the ground seeds, the curry powder and the remaining cumin seeds.

-- Add the potatoes and a tablespoon or so of water.
-You can use some of the water from the potatoes if you like.
-This will make the sauce thicken too.
+- Add the tinned tomatoes and combine well.
+Then add the potatoes plus a tablespoon or so of water.
+You can use the water the potatoes were cooked in.
+The extra starch will help thicken the sauce.

-- Add the turmeric for a bit of extra colour, cover and cook on medium for about 10 minutes.
+- Add turmeric now if you wish.
+This adds extra colour to the dish.
+Cover and cook on a medium heat for about 10 minutes.

-- Test how cooked the eggplant and potato is by tapping gently on an edge with your spoon.
-If the potato dents or collapses, it’s done.
-If the eggplant squishes, you’re in the right track.
-If this doesn’t happen, reduce the heat to a simmer, cover and cook for another 5 minutes.
-Check frequently until the potato and eggplant are tender and soft.
+- Test to see if the eggplant is cooked by tapping a piece gently with a spoon.
+If the eggplant collapses, you’re almost there.
+If this doesn’t happen, cover and cook for another 5 minutes.

 I haven’t tried this, but I think adding pork mince or pork and veal mince blend to this recipe when you cook the onions would make it even richer.
 You’d have to add more tomato and spices too though.